John McAfee Net Worth 2021 - How Rich Was Crypto Jesus?

 In the world of cryptocurrency, the name of John McAfee is famous for a different reason.
 He was actively defending cryptocurrencies in public since 2017.
 The statements he made of different crypto assets and projects are believed to have had some influence on the market.

-For example, his tweet about Verge has led to an asset's price doubling in the following hours and the consequent 2,500% growth.
+For example, his tweet about Verge has led to an asset's price doubling in the following hours, and the consequent 2,500% growth.
 Later, he stated that his Twitter account was hacked and the real value of Verge is insignificant.
 This message coincided with the Verge price’s plummeting although it’s hard to say if it happened “thanks” to McAfee.
-Moreover, in 2017 he launched a Bitcoin mining operation.
+However, Verge is still actively traded on some of the exchanges.
+More than that, in 2017 he launched a Bitcoin mining operation.
 In 2018 he decided to focus his business efforts on cryptocurrencies exclusively.

 Lately, John McAfee’s persona was quite controversial.
 He was subjected to a series of lawsuits and allegations associated with violent crimes, unlicensed manufacturing of drugs, financial crimes, and so on.